waadamer/Clock/README.md

-The first project in js
+The First Project in js !!
+Take a look -->https://waadamer.github.io/Clock/